 Simulation submode is operated by soft keys in all operating states.

-You can operate Simulation submode with the menu items (numeric keys), even if the small simulation window is active and the menu bar is not visible.
+In addition, you can always use the menu items (numeric keys) to operate simulation, even in the small simulation window, where the menu bar is not visible.

 Starting and stopping with soft keys